Is the Tor Browser Illegal?

 Iran has also historically exerted tight control over internet usage, triggered primarily by the government's desire to regulate information flow and communication methods.
 Over time, Iran has enacted several techniques to reduce online freedom, including restricting access to social media and applying filters to internet content.
 To maintain its control, Iran proactively blocks Tor.

-By curbing access to such tools, China and Iran maintain a firm grasp on their citizens' online interactions and the information they can access.
-Other nations that prohibit Tor are Russia, Belarus, and Turkmenistan.
-If you want to use Tor when traveling to or living in another country, make sure you know the local rules and what could happen if you break them.
+If you want to use Tor when traveling to or living in another country, make sure you know the local rules and consequences.

 Here's a closer look at the legal uses of Tor: